TodePond/TodePondDotCom/wikiblogarden/health/vomit/diaries/in-your-head/readme.md

 In some ways, everything is in your head.
 All of your lived experience and perception of the world is only real to you because it goes through your head.

 That screen you're looking at right now, yes, this one.
 It's in your head.
-The screen (or screenreader) you're reading (or listening to) this blog post on is— it's real to you, it exists, because you can imagine it in your head.
+The screen (or screenreader) you're reading (or listening to) this blog post on, is— it's real to you, it exists, because you can imagine it in your head.

 It also exists in the "real world", maybe in your hand or your desk, or the room somewhere.
-But you can only know that because it's in your head.
+But you can only sense that because it's in your head.
 By holding it in your head, firmly in your mind's eye, you can start to piece together where it is, what it is, what it's like.

 ## What is a memory?